 Paralegal Technology

 Paralegals play an important role in allowing lawyers to provide high-quality, reasonably priced legal services.
 As a result, it is a fast-growing field.
-Paralegals, sometimes also called legal assistants, work in law firms, government agencies, business organizations, and anywhere else that a lawyer might work.
-After completing a two-year degree, many paralegals go on to get a bachelor's degree and some even go to law school.
-For more information about the Paralegal Technology program and to find out whether the AAS or Certificate would be the better fit for you, scroll down to the Frequently Asked Questions at the bottom of this page.
+Paralegals, sometimes also called legal assistants, work in law firms, government agencies, business organizations, and anywhere else a lawyer might work.
+After completing a two-year degree, many paralegals go on to get a bachelor's degree, and some even go to law school.
+For more information about the Paralegal Technology program and whether the AAS or Certificate would be the better fit for you, scroll down to the Frequently Asked Questions at the bottom of this page.

 Credentialing Options